jupier/test-fullstack/README.md

 1. App must be browsable on any decent-size desktop screen
 2. Paddings, margins & border radiuses have discrete values: 4px, 8px or any other multiple of 8
 3. Color set is located [here](front/src/styles/colors.scss)

-## Todo

-- Launch the app
-- Create NextJs project
-- Replicate existing project feature in NextJs project
-- Use Tailwind
-- Start coding features

-## Ready?
-GO! 🏁️

-1. Fetch hotels so it matches the hotel model described below
-2. Display hotel cards as shown in the figure below
-3. Top bar should be static while scrolling.
-Implement it
-4. We want the Staycation logo to be centered in the top bar, as shown in the figure below.
-Implement it.
-5. Display the aggregated review count & score for each package card
-6. Display the last availability on every package price.
-See availability definition below
-7. Take bookings into account to compute remaining stock
-8. If a package is not available on the current sale date, fetch its lowest opening price on the most recent sale date it has availabilites on (careful, it's a windowed lookup ;)).
-Display these availabilities in grey on the package card.
-9. (no code) How would you implement a caching strategy for this app?

 ### Appendix